UBC-GEOB472-Spring2020/Rithikha_Lab1/README.md

+Screenshot Link:
-Screenshot: Two metro lines run through or near to the densest area of Toulouse, France (#PublicTransportationDoneRight  #NewUrbanistMemesForTheTransitOrientedTeen)
+Two metro lines run through or near to the densest area of Toulouse, France (#PublicTransportationDoneRight  #NewUrbanistMemesForTheTransitOrientedTeen)

 Reflective analysis: A several-paragraph (2-3 paragraphs, revised with care; not essay-length) reflective analysis that gives the reader a discussion of the cartographic decisions that you made.
 Things you might want to address include, among others: